CAT Tool Overview

 - Pages: Current page of the number of pages there are in the Job.

-- Word Count: Word count of total source word count.
+- Word Count: Word count of source words (translation step, on a Job with <2,000 strings).

 - Project Name: Name of the project the Job is in.